Understanding Autism in India: A Mixed-Methods Study of Parent’s Perspectives

 Project Overview

-Understanding Autism in India: A Mixed-Methods Study of Parent’s Perspectives aims to understand the experiences and mechanisms that contribute towards optimizing developmental outcomes in children on the autism spectrum from the perspectives of parents.
-This research is being conducted in collaboration with researchers from the University of Kansas and uses an explanatory sequential mixed-method research design.
-The research will lead to three papers focusing on parent’s concerns, family structure and social support, and autism-related stigma and self-reliance.
-The implications of this research include advancing evidence-based strategies, improving understanding, identifying barriers, reducing stigma, and empowering families.
+The project was aimed to explore the experiences and mechanisms that contribute to optimizing developmental outcomes in children on the autism spectrum from the perspectives of parents.
+This research was conducted in collaboration with researchers from the University of Kansas and employed an explanatory sequential mixed-methods design.
+The study resulted in three papers focusing on parents’ concerns, family structure and social support, and autism-related stigma and self-reliance.
+The implications of this research included advancing evidence-based strategies, improving understanding, identifying barriers, reducing stigma, and empowering families.
+Currently, I am leading the development of a manuscript with a team of research and community-experts for Autism Journal to disseminate these findings.

 Roles and Responsibilities